russellmatt66/imhd-CUDA/README.md

 - Kernels need to be refactored again for global memory coalescing
 - Execution configurations should go to 1B1T
 - Shared memory access needs to be implemented in kernels

+(5) Data output
+- Implement writing device data to storage in the form of hdf5 files with GDS VFD

+(6) Build Instructions
+- Develop document that describes how to build the project from a fresh install of Ubuntu 22.04

 # VCS
 - `v1.0`: (6/16/24) The project has reached a milestone where it passes the functional correctness testing of `compute-sanitizer` with all end-to-end components.
 This working draft needs further work to done to visualize the output, improve the performance, clean up the repo, and profile the production case of `304x304x592`.
 It is stored with a `git tag` of `v1.0`.